dfst/deepforge/docs/fundamentals/custom_operations.rst

 Operation feedback
 ------------------
 Operations in DeepForge can generate metadata about its execution.
 This metadata is generated during the execution and provided back to the user in real-time.
 An example of this includes providing real-time plotting feedback of the loss function of a model while training.
 When implementing an operation in DeepForge, this metadata can be created using the :code:`deepforge` global.
-Detailed information about the available operation metadata types can be found in the `reference <reference/feedback_mechanisms.rst>`_.

 .. figure:: graph_example.png
     :align: center